KASPER (Kentucky All Schedule Prescription Electronic Reporting)

 eKASPER Prescriber Report Cards

 eKASPER prescriber account holders may now access their quarterly and annual eKASPER Prescriber Report Cards.
 Please review the eKASPER Prescriber Report Card User Guide [PDF - 1.37MB] for more information.
 Prescriber Report Card comparison data for all Kentucky prescribers and for each specialty area can be viewed in the KASPER Dashboard.

 KASPER Report Error Correction Process

-If there are erroneous controlled substance prescription records on a KASPER report, the patient or provider should contact the dispenser to determine if the information was reported accurately.
-The dispenser can correct information reported in error.
-If the dispenser certifies that the information was reported accurately, the patient or provider can contact the Drug Enforcement and Professional Practices Branch at (502) 564-7985 to investigate the error.
+If a KASPER report contains erroneous controlled substance prescription records, the practitioner or patient should contact the dispenser to verify the information reported.
+The dispenser can correct information reported in error (refer to the KASPER Tips - KASPER Record Correction document on the KASPER Tips web page).
+If the dispenser verifies that the information was reported accurately, the dispenser or practitioner should contact the Drug Enforcement and Professional Practices Branch at 502-564-7985 to investigate the error.

 ||How do I Access KASPER?